 Founded in 2002 by brothers Zack and Henri Crockett, the Crockett Foundation has positively impacted the lives of many children in Broward County.
 With a focus on math, reading, health, and technology for middle-school students, the Foundation’s programs have directly helped more than 1,000 students since its inception.

-Five programs form the core of the Foundation’s efforts:
+Four programs form the core of the Foundation’s efforts:

 - Coding in Academics

-- Youth Force
+- Youth Force, and

 - Comcast's Digital Connectors